 5. Accounting and Reporting

 a.
-When projects are awarded with institutional commitments, Accounting Services will establish designated cost share FOPs and associated budgets in accordance with the proposal and award.
-When required by the sponsor, cost sharing reports will be prepared, submitted, and/or certified by Accounting Services.
+When projects are awarded with institutional commitments, AS will establish designated cost share FOPs and associated budgets in accordance with the proposal and award.
+When required by the sponsor, cost sharing reports will be prepared, submitted, and/or certified by AS.

 b.
 Expenditures must be recorded in the established accounts to be counted toward the cost share commitment.
-Accounting Services will calculate and maintain sufficient documentation of charges not recorded in the accounting system:
+AS will calculate and maintain sufficient documentation of charges not recorded in the accounting system, which include: